 Under our Articles of Incorporation, the Board of Directors consists of not less than one and not more than fifteen members, with the exact number of Directors comprising the Board of Directors determined from time to time by resolutions adopted by the Board of Directors.
-Currently, the Board of Directors is comprised of seven Directors.
-The seven Directors have terms expiring at the Annual Meeting.
-The Nominating and Governance Committee has recommended and the Board of Directors has nominated the seven current Directors, Randee E. Day, Justin A. Knowles, Paul M. Leand, Jr., Casey Shanley, Bart Veldhuizen, Gary Vogel and Gary Weston for re-election as Directors, each to serve for a one-year term until the 2017 Annual Meeting of Shareholders of the Company and until his or her respective successor is elected and qualified or until his or her earlier death, resignation, retirement, disqualification or removal.
+Currently, the Board of Directors is comprised of six Directors.
+The six Directors have terms expiring at the Annual Meeting.
+The Nominating and Governance Committee has recommended and the Board of Directors has nominated the six current Directors, Paul M. Leand, Jr., Randee E. Day, Justin A. Knowles, Bart Veldhuizen, Gary Vogel and Gary Weston for re-election as Directors, each to serve until the 2020 Annual Meeting of Shareholders of the Company and until his or her respective successor is elected and qualified or until his or her earlier death, resignation, retirement, disqualification or removal.
 Although management has no reason to believe that the nominees will not be available as candidates, should such a situation arise, proxies may be voted for the election of such other persons as the holders of the proxies may, in their discretion, determine.